utengrexpo/EngineeringExpoMainSite/README.md

 7. Open a pull request to merge your changes into the `develop` branch of the main repository.
 8. Wait for feedback and address any issues that are raised during the review process.
 9. Once your changes have been approved, they will be merged into the `develop` branch and deployed to the server.
+10. Try to do git checkout "develop" on the livesite.
+If it looks good, then do a pull request to master and pull the master

 ## Conclusion

-We hope that this readme has been helpful in guiding you through the process of contributing to the Engineering Expo website.
-If you have any questions or need further assistance, please do not hesitate to reach out to the project administrator or other members of the development team.
+Hopefully, this readme has been helpful in guiding you through the process of contributing to the Engineering Expo website.
+If you have any questions or need further assistance, please do not hesitate to reach out to the pubweb lead or other members of the development team.
+If you're really, really stuck, trace an older pubweb lead.

+Good luck!
+-A pubweb lead